WeisonWEileen/CLONE/README.md

   year={2025}
 }
 ```
-You may also find CLONE's implementation in [RoboVerse](https://github.com/RoboVerseOrg/RoboVerse).
+You may also find CLONE's implementation in [RoboVerse](https://github.com/RoboVerseOrg/RoboVerse) soon.

 </details>